figueroafelipe/ECE470_Project_Github/README.md

 Running the test and compare the pose of the tool in V-REP with the code output pose.
 Both the position and the rotation.
 Rotation matrix need to convert to Euler angles in python

+## Inverse Kinematics
+## Due 03-27
+Derive the Inverse Kinematics based on the UR3 schematic and previous calculatd screw axis for the 6 joints (1) Random generating or inputing a goal pose in the code of the UR3

 ## References